The Average Cost of a Jacuzzi Bath Remodel—and How to Save

 • Labor for removal, installation, and finishing

-• Upgrades to plumbing and electrical systems
+• Plumbing and electrical upgrades

-• Possible structural work (like reinforcing the floor)
+• Possible structural work, like reinforcing the floor

 • New finishes, tile, or waterproofing

-We’ll break down each of these costs so you can see where your money goes—and where you can make smart choices.
+We'll break down each of these costs so you can see where your money goes, and where you can make smart choices.

 For other luxury bath ideas, check out our guides to Japanese soaking tubs and freestanding tubs.